syncfusion-content/document-processing-docs/Document-Processing/Excel/Excel-Library/NET/Working-with-Cell-or-Range-Formatting.md

 {% endhighlight %}
 {% endtabs %}

-A complete working example to autofit rows and columns in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Editing%20Excel%20cell-styles/AutoFit%20Rows%20and%20Columns).
+A complete working example to autofit rows and columns in C# is present on [this GitHub page](https://github.com/SyncfusionExamples/XlsIO-Examples/tree/master/Editing%20Excel%20cell-styles/AutoFit%20Rows%20and%20Columns/.NET/AutoFit%20Rows%20and%20Columns).

 ## Apply Font Settings

 The appearance of a text can be controlled by font settings of a cell.
 These settings can be done by using the [Font](https://help.syncfusion.com/cr/document-processing/Syncfusion.XlsIO.IExtendedFormat.html#Syncfusion_XlsIO_IExtendedFormat_Font) property in [CellStyle](https://help.syncfusion.com/cr/document-processing/Syncfusion.XlsIO.IStyle.html).
 Refer to the following code.

 {% tabs %}
-{% highlight c# tabtitle="C# [Cross-platform]" %}
+{% highlight c# tabtitle="C# [Cross-platform]" playgroundButtonLink = "https://raw.githubusercontent.com/SyncfusionExamples/XlsIO-Examples/master/Editing%20Excel%20cell-styles/Font%20Settings/.NET/Font%20Settings/Font%20Settings/Program.cs , 180" %}
 using (ExcelEngine excelEngine = new ExcelEngine())
 {
   IApplication application = excelEngine.Excel;